CAM Photosynthesis — The Desert Plant’s Secret to Surviving Harsh Environments π΅ | Plants & Life

 𧬠How CAM Photosynthesis Works — Step by Step

-- Nighttime CO₂ Uptake: The plant opens its stomata at night to absorb carbon dioxide from the air.
+- Nighttime CO₂ Uptake: The plant opens its stomata at night and absorbs carbon dioxide from the air π

-- Malic Acid Formation: The absorbed CO₂ is converted into malic acid and stored in vacuoles within cells.
+- Malic Acid Formation: That carbon dioxide gets converted into malic acid and stored inside plant cells.

-- Daytime Photosynthesis: During the day, stomata remain closed to prevent water loss.
-The stored malic acid releases CO₂ for photosynthesis.
+- Daytime Photosynthesis: During daytime, stomata stay mostly closed to reduce water loss.
+The stored malic acid releases carbon dioxide for photosynthesis.

-- Energy Production: Using sunlight, the plant converts this CO₂ into glucose — its source of food and energy.
+- Energy Production: Using sunlight, the plant creates glucose for growth and survival π

 πΏ Normal Photosynthesis vs. CAM Photosynthesis